colinsheppard/time/README.md

 [back to top](#netlogo-time-extension)

+## Building with SBT (New)

+Using SBT, create a package that will generate the time.jar.
+For example:

+    sbt package

+If compilation succeeds, `time.jar` will be created.
+See [Installation](#installation) for instructions on where to put your compiled extension.

-## Building
+## Building (Previous Version)

 Use the NETLOGO environment variable to tell the Makefile which NetLogoLite.jar to compile against.
 For example:

     NETLOGO=/Applications/NetLogo\\\ 5.0 make

 If compilation succeeds, `time.jar` will be created.
 See [Installation](#installation) for instructions on where to put your compiled extension.

 ## Authors